Top tips for a great home EV Charging experience!

 Or how to prepare for delivery of your electric car at home and have the best home EV charging experience.

-Install your EV charger well before your car is due to arrive
+Install your EV charger well before your car is due to be delivered

 Choose an accredited experienced electric car charger installer